EverythingSmartHome/everything-presence-one/static/updating.md

 Hit the connect button to install the latest ESPHome firmware on you're Everything Presence One board.
 No programming or other software required.

+{: .warning-title }
+If you do not see a "Connect" button below, use a supported web browser like Google Chrome.

 After flashing has completed, you can connect the EP1 to your Wi-Fi and integrate directly with Home Assistant.

 <input
             type="radio"